palmacas/wiki-documents/docs/Sensor/Wio_Series/Wio_Lite/Wio-Lite-W600.md

 ![](https://files.seeedstudio.com/wiki/Wio-Lite-W600/img/IDE3.png)

 ## Step 6.
 Modify the code with your own AP and Station.
-In the following picture, Wio Lite W600 work as a station to join the AP marked **A** and the the Wio Lite W600 will creat the **B AP** for other devieces.
+In the following picture, Wio Lite W600 work as a station to join the AP marked **A** and the the Wio Lite W600 will create the **B AP** for other devieces.
 You should change both AP name and password.

 ![](https://files.seeedstudio.com/wiki/Wio-Lite-W600/img/IDE-4.jpg)